CibyL1226/cse15l-lab-reports/Lab_report_3.md

 ## Second Method

 Another way to use incorporate the `grep` command is to use the `-r` command after `grep` to search for a string from all the files in a directory recursively.
-(Found on [ChatGPT](https://chat.openai.com/))
+(Found on [ChatGPT](https://chat.openai.com/))  **This command is very useful if you wanted to go through the entire directory without having to type out and serach through each file out one by one.
+This method can save a lot of time and preven errors.**

 _The input I put in chatGPT is "what are some ways to use grep function?"